Key points in this article:

 Your customers will become more informed shoppers by reading your content, and they’ll appreciate the new knowledge.

 Try to stick to a regular schedule with your blog, such as by uploading one or two posts a week.
-Share your posts on your social platforms to attract a wider audience.
+Share your posts on your social media platforms to attract a wider audience.

 7. Make sure that your site is mobile responsive